Friday 15th May, 6.30pm – 8.30pm

 Using creative writing and art, we will reflect on our life by exploring the idea of our own death.
 First, you will be guided through a creative writing exercise to write your own obituary.
-Then, using a variety of art materials, you will create an image that represents how you want your funeral/memorial to look.
+Then, using a variety of art materials (whatever you can find at home), you will create an image that represents how you want your funeral/memorial to look.

 The workshop aims to be a lighthearted and thought-provoking exploration of what our lives mean to us, and how we might make the most of them.

 Due to social distancing, this workshop will now be online.

 Worksheets will be emailed before the event.
 If you do not have a printer, you can still take part.
 You will need a pen and paper.

 If you can find additional art materials, great, if not – we can still make do with what you have to hand.